 It may also be caused by the stress of parenting alone or having a new baby in the family.
 Frankly, any stressful situation, even day-to-day parenting, has the potential to cause parental burnout if that stress is not managed effectively.
 Unfortunately, many parents don’t admit to experiencing these stresses as they fear judgement of not being able to cope.
 You need to recognise that asking for help is a sign of strength not a sign of weakness or failure to cope.

-Over the past year or so, the instances of parental burnout have increased, due to the impact of the COVID-19 new national restrictions imposing lockdowns and home schooling situations on to parents.
-Parents from single adult homes, lower income families and parents of children with special education needs have been particularly affected by the additional pressures.
+Over the past year or so, the instances of parental burnout have increased, parents from single adult homes, lower income families and parents of children with special education needs have been particularly affected by the additional pressures.

 Based on data from over 6,000 UK parents, recent research by Oxford University is showing that parents who had young children (10 or younger) living in the household reported particularly high stress during the first lockdown and around a third of them (36%) were substantially worried about their children’s behaviour at that time.

 In contrast, a smaller percentage (28%) of parents or carers who had older children only (11 or older) were worried about their children’s behaviour during the first lockdown, but this group had differing concerns as nearly half (45%) of this group were worrying about their children’s future.